apollographql/router/examples/jwt-auth/README.md

 # JWT authentication

 DISCLAIMER: This is an example for illustrative purposes.
-It has not been security audited and is purely intended of an illustration of an approach to JWT verification via a router plugin.
+It has not been security audited and is purely intended as an illustration of an approach to JWT verification via a router plugin.

 Demonstrates using `checkpoint` to perform authentication and reject requests that do not pass auth.